 Sup.
 I'm Rachel Dixon.
-I am a digital humanities grad student at CUNY with a specialization in folklore, words & movement on screens, and how sound changes storytelling.
-My tools of choice so far are archival, distant reading, and pedagogy.
+I am a digital humanities grad student at CUNY with a specialization in folklore, digital archival, and how play impacts learning and work.
+I am interested in how technology impacts both scholarship and "popular" culture.

 Here's some of my recent tinkering.

 I am a first-year, half-time student at CUNY's Graduate Center MA program in Digital Humanities. 🤘🏽I have been making games since before Github and Unity, which I say to sound cool but actually makes learning those things kind of hard, because something something neuroplasticity.
 I did my undergrad in literature and creative writing, and I write pomes and short fiction when not making cross cultural video game vampire archives.
 Maybe!
 Also, sometimes you will find me singing.

 Here to collaborate with other DHers anytime. @ me.